SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval: Semi-supervised deep hashing

 Apart from proposed graph approach, Lee \textit{et al.}~\cite{lee2013pseudo} propose the pseudo-label method for image classification task, which can also make use of unlabeled data.
 Pseudo-label method predicts unlabeled data with the class that has the maximum predicted probability as their labels.
 The maximum a posteriori estimation encourages this approach to have the decision boundary in low density regions, which improves the generalization of classification model.
 Different from our proposed graph approach, which encourages neighborhood image pairs to have small distance and non-neighbor image pairs to have large distance, pseudo-label method encourages each image data to have an 1-of-C prediction, these two approaches are complementary to each other.
 Thus we integrate pseudo-label method in our framework.
 More specifically, in our network structure, the top layers have two branches: one is hash code learning layer, and the other is a classification layer, which uses softmax function to calculate the label probability of each unlabeled data.

 where $z_{i\cdot}$ is the output of fc9 layer for image $x_i$, and $c$ is the class number.
+During the forward propagation of the model training, the fc9 layer in the network structure predicts the pseudo-labels, and its parameters are from previous iteration.
 We also take the class with maximum predicted probability as their true label.
 Then we also use the contrastive loss function to model semantic similarity between the pseudo labels.
 Similar to equation~(\ref{embeddingterm2}), the pseudo-label term is defined as follows: